brandonkal/inkjet/README.md

 ## Name

-Why the name inkjet?
+Why the name Inkjet?

 - I needed a name that is short and could work with a short alias.
 I have `alias i=inkjet` in my bashrc.
 This works well: `i test`, `i build`.
 - Inkjet printers made desktop publishing economical and fast.
 In the same way, **brandonkal/inkjet** makes building a CLI for project tasks fast and economical.
-- Like the printer, it is well suited for documentation.
-- The name was available.
-I needed a filename that identifies itself to what it does.
-Looking through GitHub, there are only a couple of repositories that contain an inkjet.md file and those have to do with the printer.
+- I needed a filename that identifies itself to what it does.

 ## Features